-Over the course of the year, there will be a number of events where her attendance is important.
-You will have the opportunity to meet with members of staff to discuss your daughter's progress.
+Over the course of the year, there will be a number of events where you will have the opportunity to meet with members of staff to discuss your daughter's progress either virtually or in person.
 There are also opportunities to attend information sessions, celebration events, and concerts/performances.